Skip to main content

 In field investigations, Psorophora columbiae has frequently tested positive for West Nile virus (Unlu et al. 2010), but it has never been implicated as a major epidemic vector responsible for outbreaks of West Nile virus in humans (Godsey et al. 2012).
 In contrast, Psorophora columbiae is considered to be a fully competent vector (has the ability to transmit) of epidemic strains of Venezuelan equine encephalitis virus (Moncayo et al. 2008).
 However, the eastern forms of Psorophora columbiae are less susceptible to infection than Psorophora toltecum occurring in Mexico or California (Moncayo et al. 2008).

-Rift Valley fever virus is not present in North America, but laboratory infection studies suggest that Psorophora columbiae could likely be vectors of Rift Valley Fever virus due to abundance of the species and biting activity in mammalian systems (Turrell et al. 2015).
-Infections would likely arise from frequency of bites rather than high compatibility with the virus because Psorophora columbiae possess a salivary gland barrier that limits the amount of virus particles transmitted during a bite (Turell et al. 2015).
+Rift Valley fever virus is not present in North America, but laboratory infection studies suggest that Psorophora columbiae could likely transmit Rift Valley Fever virus due to abundance of the species and preference for biting large mammals (Turrell et al. 2015).
+Infections would likely arise from frequency of bites rather than high competence for the virus because Psorophora columbiae possess a salivary gland barrier that limits the amount of virus particles transmitted during a bite (Turell et al. 2015).
 Large numbers of Psorophora have historically contributed to suffocation, anemia, and occasional transmission of anaplasmosis in cattle (Bishop 1933, Howell et al. 1941).

 Management